apache/linkis-website/docs/deployment/linkis_scriptis_install.md

 sudo nginx -s reload
 ````

-Note the difference between root and alias in nginx
+Note that in nginx, the difference between root and alias is used in the locaiton configuration block
 - The processing result of root is: root path + location path.
 - The result of alias processing is: replace the location path with the alias path.
 - alias is the definition of a directory alias, root is the definition of the top-level directory